Welcome to our table

 This is a responsive Communion liturgy where children (and others – we’re ALL children of God regardless of age!) are invited to ask questions about what we are doing.
 It is inspired by the Jewish tradition of the Passover dinner where the youngest Jewish child asks four questions.
 A tradition that responds to God’s commandment to His people to share their faith with their children: “Thou shalt tell thy son”; and the importance Jewish people place on involving children in their faith practices.
 Rev Leeanne Munro, Wadestown Presbyterian Church

-Shared by Rev Sharon Ross Ensor of the Presbyterian Church Schools Resource Office
+Shared by Presbyterian Church Schools Resource Office